Santroller/Santroller/index.md

   - Setting a guitar to XInput mode will only use XInput mode on windows
   - Using HID mode by default means the controller should work on any device, as HID devices are supported by most operating systems and non console devices.
 - Support for the Pi Pico 1, Pi Pico 2 and any microcontrollers based on them
   - Support for Arduinos is no longer in current versions of Santroller.
 You will need to downgrade to [v10.1.188](https://github.com/Santroller/Santroller/releases/tag/v10.1.188), as this was the last version that properly supported these devices.
-Arduino support is no longer being worked on, so any bugs fixes or new features from later releases will not be supported for them.
+This version was quite buggy and the guides aren't always going to line up with them, so your on your own if you choose to go this route.
 - Support for inputs from various input sources
   - Wii extensions (such as wii guitars, classic controllers or drum kits)
   - PS2 controllers